 What is an A- Level?

 In Year 12 students complete AS courses which are equivalent to half an A-level.
-Students generally choose four AS courses.
-Some students, who have been particularly successful at GCSE, choose to study 5 AS subjects in Year 12.
+Students generally choose four courses.
+Some students, who have been particularly successful at GCSE, choose to study 5 subjects in Year 12.
 Each course is taught for nine hours per fortnight.

 In Year 13 students will normally progress to A-level courses in three of their Year 12 subjects.
 In some cases students may complete four A-level courses.
 Students, therefore, leave with either four full A-levels, or three A-levels plus an AS, as well as EPQ (the Extended Project Qualification).